slatex/lmhtools/README.md

 `-v0` sets the verbosity to 0, which suppresses errors during data gathering.
 Note that errors can skew the statistics.
-For example, the percentages for each language indicate what percentage of symbols has a verbalization in that language.
+For example, the percentages for each language indicate what percentage of symbols has a verbalization in that language (ignoring symbols with `noverb` for that language).
 This can be more than 100% if there are a lot of verbalizations for symbols that are not declared in signature files.